 Lens implants are made in a range of focus powers and so, the insertion of a new lens is an opportunity to reset the focus of the eye.
 It is usual to aim for good distance vision to minimise the need for glasses after surgery.
 Even if you are long or short sighted or have astigmatism, it is possible to correct this with the right choice of implant.
+Lens implants are chosen based upon pre-operative biometry measurements of the eye; habitual contact lenses wearers should not wear lenses for 1-2 weeks beforehand to allow the shape of the cornea to relax.

 Modern lens implants are designed to last your lifetime.
 They are made of materials such as acrylic that do not cause a reaction inside the eye.
 In skilled hands, they reduce the likelihood of scarring of the membrane that holds the implant in position.

 A standard monofocal lens implant works perfectly well for most eyes but around 30% of people are likely to gain added benefit for their vision from non-standard and newer lens designs that are more specific to their eyes and visual needs.
+Opting for an individualised lens implant improves focus and reduces dependence upon glasses.